Download Options

 COBOL, Date Difference-in-Days between Two Dates

-This is an example of a callable routine that will calculate the difference between two gregorian dates in the ccyymmdd format.
+This is an example of a callable routine that will calculate the difference between two Gregorian dates in the ccyymmdd format.
 Allowances have been made for leap years with the four-year and four-hundred-year cycles.

 Note: The zip file name is cblday01.zip and the approximate size is 36K.